Repaying your student loan

 When do student loan repayments start?

-You become eligible to start repaying your student loan from the April after you've finished or left your course.
+You become eligible to start repaying your student loan from the April after you've finished or left your course, or four years after it began if you’re studying part-time.
 Whether you pay or not depends on your income.

-There's a minimum income 'repayment threshold' that you have to earn before you begin to repay your student loan.
+There's a minimum income 'repayment threshold' that applies before you begin to repay your student loan.
 The repayment threshold is set by the government and subject to change.
-Since 6 April 2020, you need to earn more than the following to pay back your loan:
+Since 6 April 2021, you need to earn more than the following to pay back your loan:

 If you’re from England or Wales and started your course before 1 September 2012, see GOV.UK for information about loan repayments.